Parsing Points Made At Health Care Summit

 There are I don't know how many states, but let's say 20, 21 states currently have high-risk pools.
 Out of all those 21 states, about 200,000 people use the high-risk pool.
 And the reason is because by just dealing with older, less healthy individuals separately or people with pre-existing conditions, it is very, very expensive.

 Tom's point was if everybody's in it because presumably none of us know at any given moment who's going to end up being healthy and who's not, we don't know whether our kids are going to be suffering some sort of disease that we don't anticipate yet, or, you know, our spouses get ill, that if everybody's in it, then that drives prices down cheaper for everybody.

-Representative DAVE CAMP (Republican, Michigan): And if I just might say, we support high-risk pools and reinsurance with $25 billion in funding.
+DAVE CAMP: And if I just might say, we support high-risk pools and reinsurance with $25 billion in funding.
 The House and Senate versions are $5 billion in funding, and because of that robust support, CBO says this will work.